Guides

 Angelina's, Baggot Street

-With views overlooking the canal and Italian-inspired dishes made with local ingredients, you and your furry companion are in for a lovely, relaxing dining experience at Angelina's.
+You and your furry companion are in for a lovely, relaxing dining experience at Angelina's, where you'll find Italian dishes made with local ingredients and views overlooking the canal.
 Welcoming dogs of all shapes and sizes, choose between their front and back outdoor terraces (we recommend the back terrace for the best views of the canal) before sitting down to devour their selection of pizzas.
 Angelina's also have puppucinos on the menu so your pet won't be pestering you for a cheeky slice.

 Kodiak, Rathmines

-As the younger sister of Bonobo in Smithfield, Kodiak brings the same urban feel to Rathmines.
+As the younger sister of Bonobo, Kodiak brings the same great cocktails, sourdough pizza and mid-century design to Rathmines.
 With comfy sofa nooks, wooden canteen-style tables and benches, plus super high ceilings, there are plenty of places to curl up with your pup as you dine.

 Media captionTry out the incredible pizzas at Kodiak with your pet.